 By 2021-22, NCSU will reduce by 50% the achievement gap in undergraduate degree efficiency between rural and non-rural students.

-From NC State: Setting rural students up for success includes changes in our academic policies to help close the aforementioned achievement gaps.
+From NC State: Setting rural students up for success includes making changes in our academic policies to help close the aforementioned achievement gaps.
 NC State has improved policies regarding the continuation of undergraduate enrollment, satisfactory academic progress, undergraduate grade exclusion, and withdrawals.
 These policy changes were designed to promote student behaviors that are consistent with on-time graduation.
-We are also implementing initiatives for larger fall freshmen cohorts; more intentional paths to transfer into NC State from North Carolina community colleges; and a new deferred spring admissions program where freshmen applicants are admitted if they delay their enrollment to the first spring semester after high school graduation.
+We’ve also implemented initiatives for larger fall freshmen cohorts; more intentional paths to transfer into NC State from North Carolina community colleges; and a deferred spring admissions program where freshmen applicants are admitted if they delay their enrollment to the first spring semester after high school graduation.
 All of these initiatives are gradually helping to close an achievement gap for rural students.

 Strong academics, student engagement, health and wellness services, and other support mechanisms ensure that NC State is producing graduates who are ready to make a real-world impact in their communities and around the globe.
 We provide all our students, regardless of income status, with unparalleled opportunities for a well-rounded experiential education, making them some of the most sought-after graduates in the country among potential employers.
 NC State's success in supporting low-income completions by no means equates to complete satisfaction with our efforts.
 We will continue to sustain progress in this area and to lead the way in setting an example of providing an outstanding education for all.

 By 2021-22, NCSU will produce 1,681 low-income graduates, an increase of 6.5% (102 additional low-income completions over a base of 1,579).